nsgcc/nsCamera/README.md

 **NOTE:** On certain Linux systems, the OT software may be unable to automatically locate boards on the network—the GigE setup will fail with a 'no Orange Tree cards found' error despite a valid card being available on the network.
 In such a case, the CameraAssembler must be instantiated with parameters that explicitly identify the board's IP address.

+*We extend a special thank-you to OrangeTree Technologies, (https://www.orangetreetech.com/) for permission to include the ZestETM1 driver and source code in this distribution*

 # Documentation